Chatham-Kent—Essex (federal electoral district)

 Chatham-Kent—Essex (formerly known as Kent—Essex) was a federal electoral district in Ontario, Canada, that was represented in the House of Commons of Canada from 1997 to 2015.

 Federal riding

 The federal riding was created in 1996 as "Kent—Essex" from Essex—Kent and Kent ridings.
 Its name was changed to the present name in 1998.

 The riding includes the Municipality of Chatham-Kent located south of the Thames River, the former City of Chatham, the Town of Leamington, and the Indian reserve of Moravian 47.
 The population in 2001 was 106,144 and the area is 1,924 km2.

 Members of Parliament

-This riding has elected the following member of the Members of Parliament:
+This riding has elected the following members of the members of Parliament:

 Politics

 The riding is evenly divided between urban and rural voters, so both manufacturing and agricultural issues sway the results.

 Jerry Pickard retired just before the 2006 election campaign, and the federal Conservatives won this riding in the January 23, 2006 election on the back of a promise to help farmers by scrapping the CAIS program.
 Area farmers believe this promise has not been kept, but the Conservatives held on to the riding in 2008 and 2011.